recursiive/astro-aria/src/content/post/solarwinds.md

 ---
 layout: ../../layouts/post.astro
 title: Analysis of Solarwinds Breach, 2020
-description: A comprehensive analysis of the 2020 SolarWinds breach detailing APT29’s supply chain compromise, attack phases, and response efforts through the lens of the MITRE ATT&CK framework.
+description: A comprehensive analysis of the 2020 SolarWinds breach detailing APT29's supply chain compromise, attack phases, and response efforts through the lens of the MITRE ATT&CK framework.
 dateFormatted: Feb 4, 2025
 topic: Threat Intelligence
+technologies: []
 ---

 In my university class, **CS4673 — Cyber Operations**, I was tasked with analyzing the Solarwinds breach that occured in 2020–2021.
 As I conducted research on this incident, I felt compelled to write my first blog post over this security incident.